sadkowsk/codellama-Aug.2023/README.md

 ### Architecture
 The algorithmic pseudocode below follows Phuong's and Hutter's "Formal Algorithms for Transformers"[^2] to illustrate the architecture of the foundational Code Llama model.
 [Claude.ai](https://claude.ai/login) was used to compare both articles "Formal Algorithms for Transformers" and "Code Llama: Open Foundation Models for Code" to generate this pseudocode.
 See above repository to view as a PDF.

 Given Code Llama extends from Llama 2 and the original Llama LLM, further specification of the Code Llama architecture could be possible through the earlier models' publications.
-See Llama 2 Article[^3] and Llama 1 Article[^4] above.
+See "Llama 2 Article"[^3] and "Llama 1 Article"[^4] above.

 > [!WARNING]
 > This pseudocode was not produced by the original Code Llama authors.
 Use caution when using it to interpret Code Llama's architecture as it may include inaccuracies.